rpicard/explore-flask/6-advanced_patterns_for_views_and_routing.md

 ## View decorators

-Decorators are a Python feature that lets us modify functions using other functions.
+Python decorators let us modify functions using other functions.
 When a function is “decorated” with another function, the decorator is called and can then call the original function, though it doesn’t have to.
 We can use decorators to wrap several views with some code that we wish to apply to each.

 The syntax for decorating a function looks like this: